Andrew-Neely-82/how-to-guides/SASS/SASS.md

 ### Optional:

-- Install `sass live compiler` extension from `Glenn Marks`
+- Install `Live Sass Compiler` extension from `Glenn Marks`

 ---

 <br>

-- Change your directory to the project folder
+- Change your directory to the project folder :

 ```
 cd path/to/project